dart-lang/dart-pad/pkgs/dart_services/README.md

 ### Enable code generation

-To test code generation features on a local machine, configure API keys.
+To test code generation features on a local machine, configure API keys, all or just needed ones.

 Get an GEMINI_API_KEY key from [Google AI Studio](https://aistudio.google.com) See how to get GENUI_API_KEY in internal go/dartpad-manual.